- Lather up directly on damp skin or in a bowl.

 The very best and easiest way to prepare for shaving is a shower.
 The warm water and steam open your pores and soften the hair whiskers.
 Another effective way to prepare for shaving is to hold a damp, warm towel against the skin for at least one minute.
 Immediately after, you can massage shaving oil on the skin to get an extra layer of protection and improve the glide of the razor blade.

-Now it's time to create your shaving lather.
-After the preparations, it is important to spend time building up a good lather with the help of shaving cream and the shaving brush.
+Now it’s time to create your shaving lather.
+After the preparations, it is important to spend time building up a good lather with the help of shaving cream and a shaving brush.
 We recommend using a shaving brush as it lifts the hair strands and softens and exfoliates the skin by removing dead skin cells.
 The result is a softer, closer and irritation-free shave.

 - Rinse your shaving brush with warm water, and then shake off excess water from the shaving brush.
 The moist shaving brush will help you create a nice and thick lather.